 Most recently a Visiting Faculty Member in Literature at Bennington College, Stefania has taught courses in literature, the humanities, creative writing, academic writing, and translation at institutions including the Arete Project, Columbia University, Deep Springs College, the Thompson Writing Program of Duke University, and Hunter College.
 In 2016 she was the Richard Hugo Visiting Poet at the University of Montana.

 Stefania was raised in Queens, NY.
 She received an AB, magna cum laude, in Literature from Harvard University, an MFA in Poetry from Columbia University, and a PhD in English from the CUNY Graduate Center, where her dissertation, Dark Matter: Susan Howe, Muriel Rukeyser, and the Scholar’s Art received the Alumni and Doctoral Faculty Prize for the Most Distinguished Dissertation in 2015.
-In fall 2018 she is moving to Bellingham WA with her husband, historian Peter Pihos, their two daughters, and their dog.
+In fall 2018 she is moving to Bellingham WA with her family.